dart-lang/site-www/src/content/language/constructors.md

 ### Factory constructors

-When encountering one of two cases of implementing a constructor, use the `factory` keyword:
+When encountering one of following two cases of implementing a constructor, use the `factory` keyword:

 * The constructor doesn't always create a new instance of its class.